 top of page

-Once again, Tamarack will support the creation of new work in any discipline by three (3) Artists-in-Residence from Northern Ontario.
+This year, with the help of the Ontario Arts Council, Tamarack is able to support the creation and presentation of new work in any discipline by 6 artists from Northern Ontario.

 The primary goal of these residencies is to provide Northern artists with paid work and the opportunity to bring that work to Northern audiences, who in turn benefit from greater access to arts programming in their home communities.
 The residencies are also intended to encourage more cross-disciplinary collaboration by bringing together artists from different areas of Northern Ontario, working in a variety of artistic fields.

-The residencies will culminate in public offerings at the Tamarack Festival, September 12th-14th, 2025.
+The residencies will culminate in public offerings at the Tamarack Festival, taking place late September 2026.
 Out-of-town artists will be provided with transportation to Timmins and up to 3 nights accommodation to take part in the festival, which will serve as a networking and professional development opportunity, where artists who may not have otherwise met, can connect, be inspired and learn from one another.

 Access